 - Pictures should not have frames.

-Recommended image sizes
+Recommended image format and sizes

 - Links should only appear in regular text, never in introductions or headings.

 - Target frame must be specified for links that open in a new window, i.e. for documents and all webpages outside hb.se.

 - A link text should give visitors a description of the content of the webpage being linked to, for example "More about website guidelines on webbriktlinjer.se".
 Link texts such as "Read more," "Link," "Click here," or the URL itself are not sufficient descriptions.